 David Bush, Ph.D. is a licensed psychologist and the center's Director and Research Coordinator.
 He is also liaison to the Academic Resource Center (ARC), Athletics Department, Financial Aid Office, Student Involvement and Leadership, Fraternities, and the College of the Arts.
 Dave joined CAPS in 1989.
 He completed his undergraduate training in psychology at BYU, together with a Master's in Counseling.
 His Ph.D. in Combined Clinical/Counseling was awarded from USU in 1984.
 His experience includes school counseling, community mental health and private practice.
 His theoretical orientation comes from a Quantum model that borrows from quantum mechanics and includes a spiritual dimension as well as focus on thoughts, feelings, needs, values and actions.
 His research interests include group work and depression.
 Clinical focus has been on assessment of learning disorders and treatment of sexual addictions.
-He loves teaching and averages a class each year for the Psychology Department.
-He also loves singing with the American Festival Chorus and playing golf, tennis and racquetball.
-With his wife Cathy he enjoys gardening - of the vegetable and human kind as they enjoy the fruits of their labors: 8 children and 17 grandchildren.
+He loves teaching and taught psychometrics for the Psychology Department.
+He also loves singing with the American Festival Chorus and playing golf, pickleball, tennis and racquetball.
+With his wife Cathy he enjoys gardening - of the vegetable and human kind as they enjoy the fruits of their labors: 8 children and 24 grandchildren.

 LuAnn Helms, Ph.D.

-LuAnn Helms, Ph.D. is a licensed psychologist and the center's Assistant Director/Training Director and the liaison to Career Services, Student Support Services, New Student Orientation (SOAR), Sororities, and the College of Engineering.
+LuAnn Helms, Ph.D. is a licensed psychologist and the center's Assistant Director/Training Director and the liaison to Career Services, Student Support Services, Student Orientation Transition Services (SOTS), Sororities, and the College of Engineering.
 She is also co-founder of Allies on Campus.
 She has been at USU since 2003.
 She earned her Ph.D. in Counseling Psychology from Texas A&M University in 2002.
 She completed her Master's Degree in Counseling at California State University, Sacramento with a dual major in School Counseling and in Marriage, Family, and Child Counseling in 1995.
 Prior to graduate school, she completed her Bachelor's Degree at Missouri Valley College with a dual major in Youth and Human Service Agency Management and in Alcohol and Drug Studies.
-Her professional interests include: Individual, group, and couples' therapy; anger, anxiety, and stress management; therapist training and supervision; program development; diversity issues; substance abuse treatment and prevention; domestic violence issues; identity and self-esteem development; and wellness.
+Her professional interests include: Individual, group, and couples' therapy; anger, anxiety, and stress management; therapist training and supervision; program development; diversity issues; substance abuse treatment and prevention; identity and self-esteem development; and wellness.
 She conceptualizes clients mostly from the Multimodal Therapy perspective and her therapeutic interventions are eclectic, but predominately cognitive behavioral.
 LuAnn enjoys working, fishing, hiking, dancing, yoga, watching movies, playing pool, painting, and spending time with her partner, friends and dogs.

 Amy Kleiner, Ph.D.